andrew-stclair/pi-gen/README.md

 Tool used to create Raspberry Pi OS images.
 (Previously known as Raspbian).

-Attemting to bake the instructions from https://learn.adafruit.com/onion-pi/overview into an image for a pi zero w
+Attempting to bake the instructions from https://learn.adafruit.com/onion-pi/overview into a lite image for a pi zero w

 ## Dependencies